Lab Research -

 Sample collection and shipment:

 1. Shipment of samples will be prepaid by the research laboratory.
-Contact research assistant, Janelle Belanger email@example.com, for instructions on sample collection, health questionnaires and FedEx shipping account information.
+Contact research assistant, Janelle Belanger email@example.com, for instructions on sample collection, health questionnaires and a shipping label.
 Note: We are unable to reimburse for costs associated with the blood draw and shipping paid for by the owner or veterinarian cannot be reimbursed.

 a.
 Sample Collection: If the blood sample cannot be shipped right away (within 1-